St Virgil's College offers a broad curriculum with specialist facilities in Science, Design & Technologies, Digital Technologies and the Arts.

 In the Health program, students cover the following focus areas – food and nutrition, alcohol and other drugs, health benefits of physical activity, mental health and wellbeing, relationships and sexuality, and safety.
 In the Physical Education program, students cover challenge and adventure activities, games and sports, lifelong physical activities and rhythmic and expressive activities.

 Health and Physical Education also offers a very diverse range of elective subjects to provide Year 9 and 10 students an introduction to what is offered at College level, and/or a greater experience in fitness, sport or adventure based subjects.
-These include Athlete Development, Outdoor Education, Recreational Leadership, Sport Service, Sport Science Introduction, and Sport Science – Exercise Physiology, Skill Acquisition and Sport Psychology.
+These include Athlete Development, Outdoor Education, Recreational Leadership, Introduction to Science of Sport, and Science of Sport.

-In Year 9 and 10 Outdoor Education is an elective subject within the curriculum which provides students with a pathway through to Year 12 (TQA) studies.
+In Year 9 and 10 Outdoor Education is an elective subject within the curriculum which provides students with a pathway through to Year 12 (TASC) studies.

 The following rules apply all camps, as well as to all Outdoor Education classes: